sgsokol/influx/doc/manual.rst

 .. note::
  A documentation on FTBL syntax rules can be found in its original place, i.e. in the documentation on 13CFlux software freely available at https://www.13cflux.net/
- Some sections concerning metabolite pools were added to original FTBL format.
+ Some sections concerning metabolite pools were added to original FTBL format (cf. `Growth flux option`_).
 Other important difference, is that user must explicitly declare input-output fluxes as non reversible to make a distinction between input-output metabolites and "dead-end" metabolites (allowed since the version 2.0)

 moreover we supposed ``influx_s.py`` is in the PATH variable.